72-Hour Emergency Kit

 There are many opinions and recommendations for what to keep in a 72-hour emergency kit.
 Logically, there is no absolute right way.
 In fact, many who do have such a kit will often readjust it from time to time for the season or changing circumstances.
-The basic goal is to simply keep enough food, water, and basic supplies to cover a 3-day period.
+The basic goal is to simply keep enough categorical supplies for food, water, fire, shelter, medical, first-aid, security, tools, clothes, pets — to cover a 3-day period.

 How much food?

-The short answer is, store approximately 6,000 calories (3-days) of food for each person who would most likely be traveling in the vehicle.
-In addition, store 1.5 gallons of water (the minimum requirement) per person for the 3-day period, which is about 12 typical size water bottles.
+Store approximately 6,000 calories (3-days) of food for each person who would most likely be traveling in the vehicle.

 Ideally you want foods that are calorie dense to save space, especially if you find yourself having to walk with a backpack.

 Choose a variety of foods that do not require cooking, or those already cooked (canned).